-Individuals are most contagious from one to two weeks before their symptoms begin to about one week after.
+Someone infected with HAV is most contagious from 1 to 2 weeks before symptoms start to about 1 week afterwards.

 Short-term protection against Hepatitis A is available from immune globulin.
 It can be given before and within two weeks of coming in contact with HAV.
 The best way to protect yourself is to always wash your hands with soap and water after using the bathroom, changing a diaper, and before preparing and eating food.

 Anyone can get hepatitis A, but people at increased risk for infection include the following:

 - People with direct contact with someone who has hepatitis A

 People at increased risk for severe disease from hepatitis A infection include the following:

 - People with chronic liver disease, including people infected with hepatitis B and hepatitis C